 - Information guarding causing poor communication and unclear expectations

-- Belief that employees are lazy, stupid and/or expendable
+- The belief that employees are lazy, stupid, and/or expendable

 - Resentment of Authority that creates conflict and friction between employees and superiors